amazr/jupiter-react/README.md

     - *nav* HTML for the nav bar
     - *registerForm* Page for when a user wants to register, this also links to *register.js*.
     - *temp* This is never loaded as of now, contains buttons for testing API calls
+- **routes**
+  - *routes.js* This file contains all of our routes.
+Each route calls a function that defines the routes behavior.
+These functions exist in other files (in the routes directory).
+Each file has the same name as the route, e.g the behavior for the '/login' get route can be found in the login.js file.
 - **.env**
   - This is a secret file containing our API keys!
 Each key is stored in a variable name.
 These can be referenced in our backend, example: *process.env.MONGOURL*.
 - **.gitignore**